zkVerify/zkverifyjs/DOCS.md

 * `includedInBlock`: Triggered when the transaction is included in a block.
 * `finalized`: Triggered when the transaction is finalized.
-* `attestationConfirmed`: Triggered when the NewElement event is raised by the zkVerify chain.
 * `error`: Triggered if an error occurs during the transaction process.

 ```typescript